duyluann/duyluann/README.md

 ### Continuous Integration/Continuous Deployment (CI/CD)

 I specialize in designing, implementing, and maintaining robust CI/CD pipelines.
-By automating the build, test, and deployment processes, I help organizations achieve faster time-to-market and reduced risk of errors.
+By automating the build, test, and deployment processes, I help organizations achieve faster time-to-market and reduce the risk of errors.

 ### Infrastructure as Code (IaC)